 Everyone has a role to play in ensuring resources are used as efficiently and effectively as possible.
-This e-learning course explains some key elements of council finances and a number of techniques used in managing finances.
+This course - available as both an e-learning and in-house programme - explains some key elements of council finances and a number of techniques used in managing finances.

 Watch our short video